bmscomp/konekt/README.md

-# Kafka-MongoDB Data Processing Project
+# Konekt Data Processing Project

 This project demonstrates a scalable data processing pipeline using Kafka, MongoDB, and Python.
 It includes several Kafka consumer implementations and a data seeder for MongoDB.